ihrimon/full-stack-career-toolkit/README.md

-# Full Stack Interview Preparation Guide
+ # Software Engineering Interview Preparation Guide

-> This guide is created as a complete interview preparation roadmap for **Full Stack Developers**.
+> This guide is created as a complete interview preparation roadmap for **Full Stack Engineer**.
 It is designed to help candidates revise core concepts, strengthen **fundamentals**, and confidently face **technical interviews** across the entire full stack ecosystem.

 ---

 ## 📑 Next.js

-> Next.js is a full-stack React framework built by Vercel for building scalable, production-ready web applications with hybrid rendering capabilities.
+Next.js is a full-stack React framework built by vercel.

 | Topics                                                                      | Overview                                                          |
 | --------------------------------------------------------------------------- | ----------------------------------------------------------------- |